Zakar98k/hyprland-dots/README.md

 the `~/.config` for my Hyprland configuration.
 I made this repo so I can have a backup of my config files, but also so that others can take a look and copy them if they want.

+⚠️ FAIR WARNING ⚠️
+These dots aren't really *install* friendly (yet).
+Don't expect any plug and play stuff here.
+If you do decide to use them, keep in mind also that they're constantly being updated for fixes and tweaks.

-Wallpapers can be found [here (link)](https://github.com/Zakar98k/wallpapers).
+All the wallpapers I use can be found [here (link)](https://github.com/Zakar98k/wallpapers).
 I made a seperate wallpaper repo cause I don't want people to clone 100+ mbs just for some config files.

 ## Software/Programs used